Bring Your Own Device - High School

 - Personal devices can be connected to WiFi Internet through the District guest network.

 - Personal devices may not meet the needs of all classes (example: Architectural Design, Robotics, A.W.
-Beattie courses).
+Beattie courses, certain Hampton Online Academy courses).

 - The District guest WiFi network has Internet Filtering in place.